tigerbeetle/tigerbeetle/docs/reference/accounts.md

 * Type is 128-bit unsigned integer (16 bytes)
 * Must not be zero or `2^128 - 1` (the highest 128-bit unsigned integer)
-* Must not conflict with another account
+* Must not conflict with another account in the cluster

 See the [`id` section in the data modeling doc](../design/data-modeling.md#id) for more recommendations on choosing an ID scheme.

+Note that account IDs are unique for the cluster -- not per ledger.
+If you want to store a relationship between accounts, such as indicating that multiple accounts on different ledgers belong to the same user, you should store a user ID in one of the [`user_data`](#user_data_128) fields.

 ### `debits_pending`